Dookie campus is an agricultural facility set on the tranquil rolling hills between Shepparton and Benalla in Victoria, Australia.

 Dookie Farm and Viticulture

 The township of Dookie was established when the railway line was extended from Shepparton in 1879 and soon vineyards were developed on the rich red soils of Mount Major.
-The vineyards had disappeared by 1910 due to the vine pest Phylloxera and depression, and since then cereal crops have dominated the Dookie landscape.
+The vineyards had disappeared by 1910 due to the vine pest Phylloxera and the Depression, and since then cereal crops have dominated the Dookie landscape.
 Viticulture is now making a comeback and the Dookie Hills wine region is gaining an international reputation.
 Dookie Campus played an important role during each period: pioneering wine grape varieties in the district since the 1870s, and contributing to vineyard and wine making techniques and research.
 The Winery, built in 1896, is still used in teaching and research.

 Since its inception, the campus has been the site of research and experimental trials by students, academics, and industry.